scottwatanuki/ScottWatanuki/README.md

 <h1 align="center">Aloha! 🌴</h1>
 <h3 align="center">BS/MS Computer Science @ Georgia Tech 🐝 | Prev.
 SWE Intern @ Pinterest 📌</h3>

-<p align="middle">I'm Scott Watanuki, pursuing a Bachelor's and Master's in Computer Science at the Georgia Institute of Technology and a former Software Engineer Intern at Pinterest.
+<p align="middle">I'm Scott Watanuki, pursuing a Bachelor's and Master's in Computer Science at the Georgia Institute of Technology and a former Software Engineering Intern at Pinterest.

 I’m actively exploring Summer 2025 internship roles and would love to connect with you!
 Feel free to message me on LinkedIn.
 Thank you!</p>